 - June Working Meeting Agenda

 - President – TBD

 - Vice-President – Danni Sutana

 - Secretary – Bill Schuh

-- Trustees – Steve Etkind, Ardelle Hough, Lisa Maxwell, Teo Nguyen and Cara Tolino
+- Trustees – Steve Etkind, Lisa Maxwell and Cara Tolino

 The Media Arts Collaborative Charter School Foundation is the 501(c)3 not-for-profit private corporation created to aid in providing new opportunities, but will also financially support MACCS.
 The Foundation’s overall role is to secure funding resources from foundations, corporations, and individuals for which funds are not available from federal, state, and local public sources to distribute to MACCS.
 The Foundation’s multilevel fundraising events and capital programs will ensure the schools continued growth and advancement.